lawjar/GMRemake-EA/QUICKSTART.md

 1. **Check Terminal Window**
    - Open `Terminal` panel (View → Terminal or Ctrl+T)
    - Go to `Experts` tab
-   - You should see: "GMRemark Martingale EA Initialized Successfully"
+   - You should see: "GMRemake Martingale EA Initialized Successfully"

 2. **Verify Settings**
    - Check the log for "Max Buy Orders: 3 | Max Sell Orders: 3"